Reviews You Can Rely On

 Credit: Jason Peters

-The Step-Thru model we tested has a low-slung frame design that makes it very easy to get on and off the bike.
+The Step-Thru model we tested has a low-slung frame design that makes it easy to get on and off the bike.
 It comes in S/M for riders between 4'11" and 5'7" and M/L for riders between 5'7" and 6'2" tall, and all Level models have a 250 lb weight limit.
 Our six-foot-tall tester with long legs had no problem fitting on the M/L size we purchased for testing.
-It has a comfortable, upright seated position and the seatpost has a quick release clamp so you can easily adjust your seat height.
-We found the seat quite comfortable, even during our nearly 30-mile range test ride.
+It has a comfortable, upright seated position, and the seatpost has a quick-release clamp to easily adjust your seat height.
+The seat was quite comfortable, even during our nearly 30-mile range test ride.
 Unlike some models with easily adjustable stems, the Level has limited handlebar height adjustment in the form of spacers that can be shifted above or below the stem.
-We found it to be quite comfortable despite the limited handlebar height adjustability, but we could see riders who like a very upright position to be left a little wanting.
+We found it quite comfortable despite the limited handlebar height adjustability, but we could see riders who like a very upright position to be left a little wanting.

-aventon level step-thru electric commuter bike review - the bengal ares hydraulic disc brakes on the level are quite powerful.
+aventon level step-thru - the bengal ares hydraulic disc brakes on the level are quite powerful.

 The Bengal Ares hydraulic disc brakes on the Level are quite powerful.